wdsides/GetShot/README.md

 # GetShot
-Python program that searches for nearby COVID vaccine appointments at CVS, Walgreens, and Safeway (Albertsons), with optional SMS text notifications.
+Python program that searches for nearby COVID-19 vaccine appointments at CVS, Walgreens, and Safeway (Albertsons), with optional SMS text notifications.

 Disclaimer:
 This code is provided 'as-is'.
 See license for full disclaimer.
 This code was thrown together very quickly and carelessly with little regard to readability or style, and with very little debugging.
 It may work fine for other users/locations, it may wipe your hard drive, or it may explode.
 I haven't tested it, I don't know.
 It almost certainly won't work outside the US.